cbenge509/BERTVision/code/torch/README.md

 # Parameter Freezing

+Parameter freezing is best known now as parameter injecting and is born out of experiments we conducted over the semester to better understand the importance of weights across BERTs layers and the extent to which we could define ideal starting points for pre-Trained BERT.
+It remains an area of interest to us and its capabilities can be accessed by:

 ```
 python -m models.pfreezing --model MSR --checkpoint bert-base-uncased --batch-size 32 --lr 2e-5 --num-labels 2 --max-seq-length 128
 ```